Leslie Ciborowski

 President Of TrainSmart, Inc.

 Take a survey of any training department, and chances are 90% of the staff members never intended to work in corporate training.
-They were recruited to facilitate training because they were subject matter experts, great presenters, demonstrated initiative, approached work with enthusiasm, and were committed to quality.
+They were recruited to facilitate training because they were subject matter experts and great presenters, demonstrated initiative, enthusiastically approached work, and committed to quality.

 These are all excellent criteria for professional trainers, but those qualities alone will not help the most talented person succeed as a training professional.
-Without a complete appreciation of adult learning principles and how to design content so that the material will “stick” and “engage,” even the brightest, the most enthusiastic, most dedicated professional is going to miss the mark.
+Without a complete appreciation of adult learning principles and how to design content so that the material will “stick” and “engage,” even the brightest, most enthusiastic, most dedicated professional will miss the mark.

-Many take the college professor approach—emoting that they are the subject matter expert by lecturing for 90% of the time, leaving a few minutes in the end for questions.
+Many take the college professor approach—expressing that they are the subject matter expert by lecturing for 90% of the time and leaving a few minutes at the end for questions.

-Most of us were bored to death in those college lectures, and the actual amount of information learned: is highly questionable.
-The same result occurs in corporate training sessions where it is more presentation style than interactive training.
+Most of us were bored to death in those college lectures, and the amount of information learned is highly questionable.
+The same result occurs in corporate training sessions, which are more presentation-style than interactive training.

 Others know just enough about training to be dangerous.
-They know, for instance, that they are supposed to “engage” the audience, so they prepare some questions to ask the group.
+For instance, they know that they are supposed to “engage” the audience, so they prepare some questions to ask the group.
 However, when they ask the first question, they are met with blank eyes and zipped lips.

 Not to be deterred, they try a second question.
 The result isn’t any different.
 Stares and silence.
 The trainer begins to sweat.
 They don’t know what to do when the participants don’t respond to their plan.